Skip to main content

 Figure 3.
 Identification of the constant resistance period.

 Figure 3.
 Identification of the constant resistance period and principle of cRR.
-A flat period where the ratio between Pd and Pa is minimum and has minimal variation [d(Pd⁄Pa))⁄(dt) ≈ 0] is identified as the constant-resistance period, and the averaged value of Pd/Pa within this period is defined as cRR. cRR = constant-resistance ratio.
+A flat period where the ratio between Pd and Pa is minimal and has minimal variation [d(Pd⁄Pa))⁄(dt) ≈ 0] is identified as the constant-resistance period, and the averaged value of Pd/Pa within this period is defined as cRR. cRR = constant-resistance ratio.

 Algorithmically, 2 gatekeeping processes were also implemented.
 First, in the same cardiac cycle, more than 1 interval with constant Pd/Pa was simultaneously discovered on the initial attempt (eg, intervals marked by asterisks and purple rectangles within the same cycle [Figure 3]).
 However, recalling (4) given that the resistance is at the minimum for the resting period, the algorithm should seek and identify the one with the lower/lowest Pd/Pa (ie, the one marked by the purple rectangle [Figure 3]); second, each identified constant-resistance period would be the cRR candidate only if it occupies a reasonably sufficient portion of the cardiac cycle (for the method in this study, one-eighth of the cycle), while those that were insufficient are disregarded as an attempt to extract the interested cRR intervals while simultaneously enabling smartly-adapting arbitrary cycle lengths.
 As a result, cRR was defined as the average Pd/Pa value within the constant-resistance periods selected by the above method in 5 consecutive resting cardiac cycles.
 The cRR reading was performed by the investigators using a dedicated package (FFR-cRR Viewer ver.
 1.0.0.0; Insight Lifetech), which was modified for cRR processing in addition to its original offline reviewing function.